dlebansais/PgMessenger/README.md

 	It's [open source](https://github.com/dlebansais/PgMessenger).
 If you still don't trust it, don't run the fuckin app.

-10. What about the recent Meltdown and Spectre vulnerabilties?
+10. What about the recent Meltdown and Spectre vulnerabilities?

 	The server has been fixed with a patch.
 Beside, does it really matter?
 If security is so important for you, see the answer above.